Ribble Way: History

 The idea of opening a walk along the Ribble called the Ribble Way was first suggested back in 1967 at the inaugural meeting of the Preston and Fylde branch of the Ramblers' Association.
 The Guardian reported in 1972 that the Ramblers Association were planning Britain's first riverside long footpath called the Ribble Way.
 At that time, the route being discussed was 103 km from the estuary of the River Ribble at Walmer Bridge close to Preston to its source near the farmhouse of Far Gearstones in the West Riding of Yorkshire fells; just 45 km of the planned route was designated right-of-way.
 The idea eventually attracted official support and was opened in 1985.
 The Ribble Valley is an area of 632 km2 of natural beauty from the north-west coast to the Lake District.
-The official course of the Ribble Way that is marked on the Ordnance Survey (2010) OS Openspace maps starts at Longton, the mouth of the River Ribble just west of Preston, 5 m above mean sea level and finishes at Grove head, just north of Cam Fell, 558 m above mean sea level.
-Grove head is actually the source of the Gayle Beck which feeds into the River Ribble near Ribblehead.
+The official course of the Ribble Way that is marked on the Ordnance Survey (2010) OS Openspace maps starts at Longton, the mouth of the river just west of Preston, 5 m above mean sea level and finishes at Grove Head, just north of Cam Fell, 558 m above mean sea level.
+Grove Head is actually the source of the Gayle Beck, which feeds into the River Ribble near Ribblehead.
+(Ribblehead is the area of moorland at the head of the River Ribble in the area known as Ribblesdale.)